TierSnow/ProjectDB_Aymeric_DANLOS_Mehdi_JAM/README.md

 Remarks:

 Prompt changed once, describing more accurately the mission of the company to obtain a more accurate reply, including more accurate items.
+The most notable change was the addition of the currently published mangas' names.

+The prompt was given and treated by OpenAI's ChatGPT